Using nix for your OCaml project

 What's a flake?

-I like to think of a flake as "nix
+I like to think of a flake as "nix's version of package.json".

 Technically, it's a standardized way to provide a project-level nix